-- g) poor attitude: - i. swearing at an official, linesjudge, scorekeeper, spectator, or opponent; - ii. using profanity or obscene language or gestures.

-Penalty - Suspension from two weeks to one year.

-h) illegal use of banned substances Penalty - Suspension.
+- g) poor attitude: - i. swearing at an official, lines judge, scorekeeper, spectator, or opponent; - ii. using profanity or obscene language or gestures. - Penalty Suspension from two weeks to one year. - h) illegal use of banned substances: Penalty Replacement and suspension from one month to one year.